scotm/imessage-extractor/README.md

 For group chats, the `display_name` field contains the chat's name when available, and all participants are listed in the `participants` field.

 Attachments are referenced by relative paths which are typically within the `~/Library/Messages/Attachments/` directory.

+### Rich Text Messages

+Some messages include rich formatting or special effects.
+In these cases the plain text may be stored in the `attributedBody` column rather than `text`.
+This project now decompresses and unarchives that data to extract the message string when present.

 ## Common Issues